Car Accident Attorney in Michigan

 What You Need To Win A Judgement in a Michigan Car Accident Case

 Finding the documentation and evidence you need to file a claim after an accident can be challenging to do on your own.
 You may be entitled to compensation for your financial losses, injuries, and pain and suffering, which were caused by the car accident, if you are insured and:

 - You were a passenger in the car, or if the other driver was more than 50% at fault.

 - You did not intentionally cause the car crash

 - A physician states the car accident was likely the cause of your injuries

-The Michigan accident attorney for your car crash can help you build your case to highlight your suffering and prove you are not more than 50% at-fault.
-If you lost a loved one as a result of the car accident and it was ruled a wrongful death, you may be entitled to economic losses such as loss of future earnings and pain and suffering.
+The Michigan accident attorney for your car crash can help you build your case to highlight your suffering and prove you are not more than 50% at fault.
+If you lost a loved one due to the crash and the court ruled a wrongful death, you may be entitled to economic losses such as loss of future earnings and pain and suffering.
 Your Cochran, Kroll & Associates, P.C., car accident lawyers in Michigan can help you get the compensation you deserve.

 Michigan Car Accident No-Fault Law